 - act as a crowd controller.

 When registering with the Authority you will need to also register your workers who are eligible to enter the scheme, provide quarterly reports to the Authority and keep certain records.
-The Scheme will be funded by a levy set at 1.47% of ordinary wages, and you will need to pay this levy each quarter.
+The Scheme is funded by a levy set at 1.07% of ordinary wages, and you need to pay this levy each quarter.
+Effective from 1 April 2018 the employer contribution levy was reduced to 1.07%.

 If you have any questions about the administration of the scheme please contact the Authority on 02 6247 3900.